 Because deskless workers usually work in shifts, can finding the appropriate time for everyone to take a certain course get more than difficult.
 All and all they still need the up-to-date information and newest knowledge the same way as every other worker do and it’s critical for them, and for company success, to get it for them wherever they are.
 The answer for deskless workers needs is precisely to cut big online courses into smaller pieces and serve them in so-called micro courses that are possible to work on with smartphones and tablet PCs.

 Some positions require knowledge and skills approved via certificates or passed tests as well as answering to companies own quality standards.
-Learning platform doesn’t only give organisations an easy way to make their employees achieve these requirements but to keep aware of who’s in the middle of processing a course or should be updating his certificates.
+Learning platform doesn’t only give organizations an easy way to make their employees achieve these requirements but to keep aware of who’s in the middle of processing a course or should be updating his certificates.

-Using a communication platform as a channel to keep employees’ knowledge up-to-date comes also convenient when the requirements and critical information like instructions change often.
+Using a communication and training platform as a channel to keep employees’ knowledge up-to-date comes also convenient when the requirements and critical information like instructions change often.
 Updating and developing materials comes quicker and cheaper with online courses than when hiring a lecturer, getting a proper space and fixing the transportation.

 If you want more information about how to improve your business outcomes by bringing the communications and training departments in one Sparkwork platform, contact us via our online form.